Smart Export Guarantee explained: how much could you save?

 Do I have to send my meter readings?

 Yes.
-We’ll ask for these every 3 months, and you can take them from your export meter (if you don’t know how, it’s best to get in touch with your installer).
+We’ll ask for these every 3 months, and you can take them from your smart meter (if you don’t know how, it’s best to get in touch with your installer).

 If you’re taking your export readings using your meter, it’s easy:

 Got a first-generation SMETS1 smart meter from OVO?
-Then, press the 9 button twice.
+Then, press the 9 button until the Total Active Export or EXP shows, followed by your export reading

 Got a next-generation SMETS2 smart meter from OVO?
-Then press the A button 5 times.
+Then press the A button until the Total Active Export or EXP shows, followed by your export reading

 Not sure which is which?
 If your serial number starts with 19P, you’ve got a SMETS1 meter.
 If it starts with 19M, it’s a SMETS2.
 Find out more about SMETS1 and SMETS2 smart meters in our guide.